mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 ### Mapping QUIC Feedback to RTCP Extended Report ("XR") {#XR-mappings}

 *Extended Reports* (`PT=207`, `Name=XR`, {{!RFC3611}}) offer an extensible
 framework for a variety of different control messages.
-Some of the standard report blocks which can be implemented in extended reports can be implemented in QUIC, too.
-Other report blocks need to be evaluated individually, to determine whether if the contained information can be transmitted using QUIC instead.
+Some of the statistics that are defined as extended report blocks can be derived from QUIC, too.
+Other report blocks need to be evaluated individually, to determine whether if the contained information can be transmitted using QUIC instead. {{tab-xr-blocks}}
-{{tab-xr-blocks}} in {{extended-reports}} lists considerations for mapping QUIC feedback to some of the *Extended Reports*.
+in {{extended-reports}} lists considerations for mapping QUIC feedback to some of the *Extended Reports*.

 ### Mapping QUIC Feedback to Generic RTP Feedback ("RTPFB") {#rtpfb-mappings}